tnoetzel/mostly-static-boilerplate/readme.md

 This repo is my quick and dirty solution.
 Comments and suggestions welcome.

+## Mirror the Rep

+If you just want to get started, mirror the repo as follows:

+1. Create a new repository on GitHub
+2. Clone this repo: `git clone --bare https://github.com/tnoetzel/mostly-static-boilerplate.git`
+3. cd into the clone: `cd mostly-static-boilerplate.git/`
+4. Mirror-push to the your new repo (replace url with your repo's): `git push --mirror https://github.com/user/new-repo.git`
+5. Remove the old repo: `cd ..` then `rm -rf mostly-static-boilerplate.git/`

+Alternatively, you can download the repo and copy it manually.
+If you download the repo, you may need to manually create the `.babelrc` and `.gitignore` files.

 ## Getting Started

-If you just want to get started, clone or download the repo.
+Make sure Node and npm are installed on your system, then run `npm install`.

 You can run a simple local server and automatically compile `less` by running: `npm start`.